broh999/BrohVario/README.md

 - Completely translated to English
 - Updated to work with 2S lipo battery (and sending voltage via BT)
 - TODO: working on low voltage audible warning

+## Wiring

+Currently IvkoPivko wiring are attached, I will replace these with my 2S version asap.